 Pharmacies in your local community may offer National DPP services.
 Providers can locate these programs by visiting the CDC website or utilizing the search tool on the Pennsylvania Pharmacists Association website.

-Encourage your patients to connect with their local pharmacist to discuss enrollment in these evidence-based, lifestyle change programs by sharing the following flyers developed by the U.S. Department of Health and Human Services:
+Encourage your patients to connect with their local pharmacist to discuss enrollment in these evidence-based, lifestyle change programs by sharing the following infographics developed by the CDC:

-- Could You Have Prediabetes (English) - Could You Have Prediabetes (Spanish)
+- Prediabetes: Could It Be You?
+(English) - Prediabetes: Could It Be You?
+(Spanish)